We Asked, You Said, We Did

 You said

 You gave us lots of feedback on we is needed in our strategy to prevent suicides in Southwark.
-The online consultation results can be viewed under the results section below.
+The online consultation results can be found here -Public Consultation Report.
+Preventing Suicides in Southwark Strategy 2023-2028

 We did

-The findings outlined in this report were presented to the Southwark Suicide Prevention Stakeholder group on September 6th 2023 and are being used to develop our Preventing Suicides in Southwark Strategy and Action Plan 2023-2028.
-In November 2023, the full impact of the consultation survey as well as our wider engagement activity will be publically published in an appendix of the Preventing Suicides in Southwark Strategy 2023-2028.
+The full impact of the consultation survey as well as our wider engagement activity has been publically published alongside the full Preventing Suicides in Southwark Strategy 2023-2028, which can be found here - Preventing Suicides in Southwark Strategy 2023-2028.
 We would like to thank everyone who took the time to contribute to the consultation through completing the online survey or engaging with us at face-to-face events and in-group discussions.
 The feedback we received has been hugely valuable and has will help us to improve our work to prevent suicide.

 We asked